-- Zoning regulations may not anticipate every circumstance affecting parcels of land. - LGA allows for DVP applications to vary certain provisions of the zoning bylaw, subdivision bylaw and sign bylaw. - DVP's cannot alter use, density or specifications related to floodplain requirements. - Public notice, but not a full public hearing is required, before the Board's decision - Permits lapse if no substantial start to construction within two years
+- Zoning regulations may not anticipate every circumstance affecting parcels of land.

+LGA allows for DVP applications to vary certain provisions of the zoning bylaw, subdivision bylaw and sign bylaw.

+- Public notice, but not a full public hearing is required, before Council's decision

+Permits lapse if no substantial start to construction within two years